dereks3396/sep10-freedom-project/blog/entry02.md

-## Entry 2: Adding on to the Topic (Wireless)
+## Entry 2: Exploring Wireless Devices

 ---

 ## Introduction

-In this blog, I'm learning about wireless devices like phones and smart home gadgets and how they connect to each other.
-Wireless devices make it possible for us to communicate and access information without wires.
-This entry is based on three resources, [How Wireless Works](https://howwirelessworks.ctia.org), [Explained: How does wireless work?](https://www.grandmetric.com/explained-how-does-wireless-work/), and [What Is a Wireless Network or Wi-Fi?](https://www.fortinet.com/resources/cyberglossary/wireless-network)
+In this blog entry, I am exploring the world of wireless devices, like as smartphones, smart home gadgets, and wearable technology, and learning how they connect to each other without the need for cables.
+Wireless devices make it possible for us to communicate, access information, and control various functions around us, even from a distance.
+They use different types of signals, like radio waves, to connect with each other and with the internet.
+This entry is based on three resources that help explain these concepts, [How Wireless Works](https://howwirelessworks.ctia.org), [Explained: How does wireless work?](https://www.grandmetric.com/explained-how-does-wireless-work/), and [What Is a Wireless Network or Wi-Fi?](https://www.fortinet.com/resources/cyberglossary/wireless-network)

-### Resources Explored

 ## First Article
 The first article, [How Wireless Works](https://howwirelessworks.ctia.org), explains how data moves from one device to another through a wireless network.
 For example, when we send a message from a smartphone, the data travels through different stops like cell towers and routers before it reaches another phone or device.